All Episodes

 But everybody's quiet.

-We'll get to this in a second when it came to the alleged rape and sexual assault of whatever happened with the Virginia Lieutenant Governor.
+We'll get to this in a second when it came to the alleged rape and sexual assault of whatever happened with the Virginia lieutenant governor.

-I'll get to that in a second, or Elizabeth Warren being critical this weekend, and uh Julian Castro said they believe Flores and Flores' story.
+And Julian Castro said they believe Flores and Flores' story.

-Then you look at these pictures, and it's like really weird in a lot of ways.
+Then you look at these pictures and it's like really weird in a lot of ways.

-And you know, you do meet these people in life that just are in your grill and in your face, and like you back up and they get in closer.
+And, you know, you do meet these people in life that just are in your grill and in your face and like you back up and they get in closer.

-I there are people like this, and then the touchy-feely people, that's what I call them.
+There are people like this and then the touchy-feely people.

-And I it's just not how I roll.
+And it's just not how I raw.

-I just ugh, man.
+I just, oh, man.

-Then they just flip, and their hatred of Trump triumphs over any progress for the country.
+Then they just flip and their hatred of Trump triumphs over any progress for the country.

 They say, look at their actions during the Kavanaugh hearings.

-I believe, I so believe, we hadn't heard from anybody at the time.
+We hadn't heard from anybody at the time.

 We don't know if this is when he was back in high school.

-But happened every other weekend or thereabout, but nobody ever told their parents, the police, a teacher, a counselor, nobody ever said a word.
+But nobody ever told their parents, the police, a teacher, a counselor.

 Never made sense.